 Our charity search was guided by these key findings.
 Other things equal, we preferred charities which work in low-income countries, engage in task-shifting, and seek to generate evidence.

 Following a search through over one hundred mental health charities, we decided to recommend StrongMinds as the best donation opportunity in the space that we were able to find.

 What do they do?

 StrongMinds implement Interpersonal Group Psychotherapy (IPT-G), training laypeople to treat women suffering from depression in Uganda.

 Does the intervention work?

-Evidence for the efficacy of IPT-G in low-resource settings comes from two randomised controlled trials (RCTs) and StrongMinds’s own quasi-experimental impact assessment.
+Evidence for the efficacy of IPT-G in low-resource settings comes from two randomized controlled trials (RCTs) and StrongMinds’s own quasi-experimental impact assessment.

 Is the intervention cost-effective?